The shotcrete process involves projecting concrete at high velocities through a large, concrete hose onto a natural surface.

 Shotcreting provides a fast, reliable form of concrete construction that can be applied at scale, helping projects of all sizes to run smoothly.

 Shotcrete is placed and compacted at the same time, due to the force with which it leaves the nozzle.
-It can be sprayed onto any type or shape of surface, including vertical or overhead areas.
+It can be sprayed onto any surface, no matter the shape or size – including vertical or overhead areas.
 This means the application process causes minimal disruption and mess on site, even at larger volumes.
-The GSS team have the experience and knowledge to manage the whole process, from preparation to application, leaving a quality finish that looks fantastic.
+The GSS team have the experience and knowledge to manage the whole process, from preparation to the application, leaving a quality finish that looks fantastic.

 Shotcrete works particularly well in vertical construction and excavations where temporary shoring is required.
 It is simple for our experienced personnel to apply and renders a quality finish.
 Because of its unique qualities and its sparse distribution under pressure, it is often used on roads, railways, civil construction and residential projects where the pneumatically placed concrete can be applied quickly and sets rapidly.